Vegan Chocolate Chip Zucchini Muffins

 - Muffin Tin – to bake the muffins in.
 You can use paper liners or grease the muffin pan.

-Step 2 - Mix 2 tablespoons of chickpea flour with 2 tablespoons of water in a small bowl and set it aside for about 10 minutes.
-(Or mix 1 tablespoon of ground flax with 2 1/2 tablespoons water to make make a flax egg.)
+Step 2 – Mix 2 tablespoons of chickpea flour with 2 tablespoons of waterย in a small bowl and set it aside for about 10 minutes.
+(Or mix 1 tablespoon of ground flax with 2 1/2 tablespoons water to make a flax egg.)

-Step 3 - Shred zucchini with a cheese grater or chop it very tiny in a food processor and put the grated zucchini in a large bowl.
+Step 3 – Shred the zucchini with a cheese grater or chop it very finely in a food processor, and place the grated zucchini in a large bowl.

-Step 4 - Add 3/4 cup sugar, 1/3 cup oil, chickpea egg, and vanilla and give it a stir.
+Step 4 – Add 3/4 cup sugar, 1/3 cup oil, chickpea egg, and vanilla,ย and stir until well combined.

-Step 5 - Add 1 1/2 cups flour, 1/2 tsp baking soda, 1/4 tsp baking powder, 1/2 tsp salt, and 1 tsp cinnamon and stir it again until it forms a thick batter.
+Step 5ย – Add 1 1/2 cups of flour, 1/2 teaspoon of baking soda, 1/4 teaspoon of baking powder, 1/2 teaspoon of salt, and 1 teaspoon of cinnamon, and stir again until a thick batter forms.

 Step 6 – Stir in 1/2 cup of mini vegan chocolate chips if desired.

-Step 7 - Pour it into a greased muffin tins and fill 3/4 of the way to the top and sprinkle with some more chocolate chips.
+Step 7 – Pourย the mixture into a greased muffin tin, filling it 3/4 of the way to the top, and sprinkle with additional chocolate chips.

 - Be sure to allow your chickpea flour egg or flax egg to sit for at least 5-10 minutes before adding to the rest of the wet ingredients.
-They have to rehydrate fully to work correctly as a binder.
+They must rehydrate fully to function correctly as a binder.

 - Be sure to mix the shredded zucchini with the sugar.
-There is no extra liquid in this recipe and it relies on the liquid from the zucchini which is released when it's sprinkled with sugar.
+This recipe does not require additional liquid, as it relies on the liquid from the zucchini, which is released when it’s sprinkled with sugar.

 - Measure the flour carefully by spooning it into your measuring cups.

-These muffins work great with gluten-free flour too.
-For gluten-free zucchini muffins, simply swap out the flour for a grain-based gluten-free flour mix.
+These muffins work well with gluten-free flour as well.
+For gluten-free zucchini muffins, substitute the flour with a grain-based gluten-free flour mix.
 Most all-purpose flour mixes work well.
 You can also use my homemade gluten-free flour mix.
-Don't use almond flour or other grain-free flour mixes.
+Don’t use almond flour or other grain-free flour mixes.

-If you want these muffins to be oil-free, simply swap out the oil for equal amounts of apple sauce or mashed banana.
+If you want these muffins to be oil-free, simply swap out the oil for an equal amount of applesauce or mashed banana.

-Countertop - These vegan zucchini muffins will keep well at room temperature for about 48 hours.
-If you don't plan to eat them sooner than that, store them in the fridge or freezer.
+Countertop – These vegan zucchini muffins will stay fresh at room temperature for approximately 48 hours.
+If you don’t plan to eat them soon, store them in the fridge or freezer.

-Refrigerate: These muffins will keep well in the fridge for 5 - 7 days in an airtight container.
+Refrigerate:ย These muffins will keep well in the refrigerator for 5-7 days in an airtight container.

 Ingredients